migillett/Apex-Shorts-Automator/README.md

 ## How to Use
 You can import this program into another script or run it directly from the command line.
 For example:

+`python3 ./apex_shorts.py -s './ingest/test.mp4' -d './exports'`

+If you wanted to trim the origional file to start at 3 seconds and end at 10 seconds, you type:

 `python3 ./apex_shorts.py -s './ingest/test.mp4' -d './exports' -r -i 3 -o 10`

+Here are all of the flags that are available for use:

 `-s` or `--source`    The source directory (where all of our game recordings are)